RCPL/v3/readme.md

 Based on [great research done by Tom Osborne at Viget](https://www.viget.com/articles/naming-colors)

 ### SVG UI on a 12-Square Grid
 The icon grid (12 units) was adopted from FontAwesome so icons from that set are compatible, but only the necessary icons have been included.
-The icomoon configuration can be found at [/img/ui/Richland Library 2.0.json].
+The icomoon configuration can be found at [img/ui/Richland Library 2.0.json](/img/ui/Richland Library 2.0.json).

 ### Flex-First Layouts with Sassless 2
 https://github.com/wraybowling/sassless